 2. El Chalten – for incidental trekkers

-You can certainly visit beautiful El Chalten even if you’ve never trekked a day in your life.
-The startling beauty of this place plays before you as on a wide angle lens, and you certainly need not venture far to take it all in.
+You could visit beautiful El Chalten even if you’ve never trekked a day in your life.
 Framed between the Los Glaciares National Park and the Fitzroy Mountain range, El Chalten is a stunning little town surrounded by Mother Nature’s most colourful painter’s palette.
-One could literally spend days here, enjoying a mate outdoors whilst taking in the amazing views, without ever leaving town.

 The day-long trek to Laguna Torre guides you to a viewpoint dead in the heart of granite tower central, where imposing Cerro Torre overlooks the Grande and Torre glaciers.
 If you’re feeling particularly fit you may wish to tackle the harder Laguna de los Tres trek for jaw-dropping closer views of Fitzroy.
 And, if you really want to go hell-for-leather, then best you start training for the trek from el Chalten to Lago O’Higgins in Chile.